nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 )
 {% endhighlight %}

 You'll notice here that none of the information is filled out.
 This is a piece we at NSIDC have not really figured out.
 All of the metadata (name, version, ...) is actually stored in the conda file `meta.yaml` but the `setup.py` is still used to build the python package (which gets wrapped up in the conda package).
-If your reading this and have some clarification on this issue please let us know!
+If you're reading this and have some clarification on this issue please let us know!
 Finally, the `meta.yaml`:

 {% highlight yaml %}
 package: